HistoricEngland/H.API/DataSubmissionOptions.md

 ### 3. FTP Server Access for File Uploads Steps:

+#### Register
++	Follow the [Joining Instructions](JoiningInstructions.md), register to submit data to the Heritage Gateway, select the FTP Server Access data submission method and enter the user name and password you wish to use.

 #### Access the HE Heritage Gateway FTP Server:
 +	Detail TBC